itsnotAZ/absolute-memer/README.md

 - Fun commands!
 - The bot is very sigma. 🗿
-- Theb bot actually originates from the ohio depths of skibidi. 🤯
+- The bot actually originates from the ohio depths of skibidi. 🤯
-- Theb bot will reply "yo" when you ping it! ❗

 ## Actual Features

 - Fun commands!
 - **ZERO** data collection.
-- LIgtweight codebase.
+- Ligtweight codebase.

 ## Update Roadmap